-Effective January 1, 2014, the Employer makes matching contributions equal to 70% (or such higher percentage as may be determined by the Employer's Board of Directors) of the participant's before-tax contributions, which do not exceed 5% of the participant's eligible compensation, unless otherwise specified by a collective bargaining agreement.
+The Employer makes matching contributions equal to 70% (or such higher percentage as may be determined by the Employer's Board of Directors) of the participant's before-tax contributions, which do not exceed 5% of the participant's eligible compensation, unless otherwise specified by a collective bargaining agreement.
 The matching contributions are invested in accordance with the participant's existing investment elections.